Guidelines for course guides, course delivery, assessment, and penalties

 Minor changes to courses to meet guidelines

-The Deputy HoS L and T will determine if the changes required to a course to comply with the Guidelines are major or minor.
+The Deputy Heads of School Learning and Teaching will determine if the changes required to a course to comply with the Guidelines are either major or minor.

 Checklist for Course Guides Parts A and B (PDF 80KB)